KarlTDebiec/Ramaplot/README.rst

 simulation may be calculated from a text file containing a timeseries, typically calculated from the trajectory using `cpptraj
 <https://github.com/Amber-MD/cpptraj>`_.
 Alternatively, the average value of
 another property as a function of Φ and Ψ may be calculated.
-(Work in progress)

 `Roe, Daniel R., Cheatham III, Thomas E. PTRAJ and CPPTRAJ: Software for Processing and Analysis of Molecular Dynamics Trajectory Data.
 Journal of